dfabulich/idb-keyval/README.md

 [localForage](https://github.com/localForage/localForage) offers similar functionality, but supports older browsers with broken/absent IDB implementations.
 Because of that, it's 7.4k, whereas idb-keyval is ~550 bytes.
 Also, it's tree-shaking friendly, so you'll probably end up using fewer than 450 bytes.
 Pick whichever works best for you!

+The current version supports Edge 12+, Firefox 45+, Chrome 33+, Safari 9+.
+IE10+ users can transpile the library to ES5 and use a [Promise polyfill](https://github.com/taylorhakes/promise-polyfill).

 This is only a keyval store.
 If you need to do more complex things like iteration & indexing, check out [IDB on NPM](https://www.npmjs.com/package/idb) (a little heavier at 1.7k).
 The first example in its README is how to recreate this library.

 ## Usage